gbr-dms/rimrep-documentation/docs/architecture/components/data-pipeline.md

   aws_rds -.
 Reads STAC from .-> stac_fastapi
   data_workflow -.
 Generate entries for .-> pygeoapi
 ```
 ### Argo Workflows

 Kubernetes native workflow engine.
 Basically DAG of container jobs/steps.

-Workflows and workflow templates are stored and synced in the [`rimrep-flux`](https://github.com/aodn/rimrep-flux/tree/main/workflows) GitHub repository.
+Workflows and templates are stored in the [`rimrep-argo-workflow`](https://github.com/aodn/rimrep-argo-workflow/tree/main/workflows) GitHub repository.

+Workflows are synced in [`rimrep-flux`](https://github.com/aodn/rimrep-flux) GitHub repository.

 All temporary artifacts and logs are stored in an AWS S3 `rimrep-argowf-artifacts` bucket.

 ### Data pipeline repository

-The [`rimrep-data-pipeline`](https://github.com/aodn/rimrep-data-pipeline) contains multiple python modules and scripts that are used to process data and metadata.
+The [`rimrep-data-pipeline`](https://github.com/aodn/rimrep-data-pipeline) contains multiple Python modules and scripts that are used to process data and metadata.
 It publishes several docker container images to AWS ECR.

 ## Auth